-- The architecture of the program core is depicted as a Unified Modeling Language diagram (UML diagram, see e.g. Booch et al., 2005) in Fig. 3.
-The code is essentially structured around a main class, HydrologicalModel, which regroups two different objects: - An instance of class Watershed, in charge of computing the transport of water and heat within the hillslopes.
-This class is itself a container storing a collection of Subwatershed objects, each one of them representing one of the subwatersheds delineated by TauDEM (see Sect.
+The second object is an instance of class "Stream-Network", responsible for advecting water and heat along the stream network.
+This class contains a collection of "StreamReach" objects, which are intended to represent the actual stream reaches identified by Tau-DEM (see Sect.
 2).
-The computation of discharge and temperature at the outlet of each subwatershed is not performed in class Subwatershed directly, but in its subclasses instead.
-The idea behind this approach is to implement each alternative method for the computation of the subwatershed outflow discharge and/or temperature in a different subclass of class Subwatershed.
-Thus, since no spatially discretized techniques have been implemented in the code to date, class Subwatershed only have one subclass, LumpedSubwatershedInterface, which defines the interface to be implemented by lumped subwatersheds i.e. subwatersheds being treated as single points (see Sect.
-2.1.1).
-Future code developments could include the definition of a second interface inherited from Subwatershed, representing the subwatersheds as spatially-distributed entities. - An instance of class StreamNetwork, responsible for advecting water and heat along the stream network.
-This class contains a collection of StreamReach objects, which are intended to represent the actual stream reaches identified by TauDEM (see Sect.
-2).
-Each StreamReach object holds a pointer to the Subwatershed instance it is associated with and vice versa.
+Each StreamReach object holds a pointer to the Subwatershed instance it is associated with - and vice versa.
 Similarly to class Subwatershed, class StreamReach does not perform the discharge and temperature computations itself, but delegates it to its subclasses instead.
-As such, two classes inherit from StreamReach: LumpedStreamReachInterface representing lumped stream reaches, and DiscretizedStreamReachInterface symbolizing discretized stream reaches. - As indicated in Fig. 3, the low-level classes described above namely classes Suwbatershed and StreamReach, along with their respective direct subclasses are abstract.
+As such, two classes inherit from StreamReach: LumpedStreamReachInterface representing lumped stream reaches, and Discretized-StreamReachInterface symbolizing discretized stream reaches.

+As indicated in Fig. 3, the low-level classes described above - namely classes Subwatershed and StreamReach, along with their respective direct subclasses - are abstract.
 An abstract class in C++ is roughly equivalent to an interface in Java, i.e. it defines the set of methods which need to be implemented by its subclasses.
 In the present case, the use of abstract classes enabled us to implement the various water and heat transport methods in separated subclasses.
 Indeed, as mentioned above, we sought at creating one subclass for each water or heat transport technique described in Sect.
-2. For instance, some of the subclasses of class LumpedStreamReachInterface concentrate on the advection of water in the stream reach, while others compute the advection of heat only.
-Similarly, the subclasses of class LumpedSubwatershedInterface are split between those focusing on subsurface discharge computation and those dealing with the modeling of the subsurface flux temperature.
-This approach not only helps at clarifying the code structure, but also allows for the combination of every discharge computation technique with each temperature calculation method.
+2. For instance, some of the subclasses of class LumpedStream-ReachInterface concentrate on the advection of water in the stream reach, while others compute the advection of heat only.
+Similarly, the subclasses of class LumpedSubwater-shedInterface are split between those focusing on subsurface discharge computation and those dealing with the modelling of the subsurface flux temperature.
+This approach not only helps with clarifying the code structure but also allows for the combination of every discharge computation technique with each temperature calculation method.